-This Blight and Substandard Study is intended to give the Grand Island Community Redevelopment Authority, Hall County Regional Planning Commission and Grand Island City Council the basis for identifying and declaring Blighted and Substandard conditions existing within the City's jurisdiction.
+This Blight and Substandard Study is being considered a "micro-blight" area under the definition established by the City of Grand Island.
+The Study is intended to give the Grand Island Community Redevelopment Authority, Hall County Regional Planning Commission and Grand Island City Council the basis for identifying and declaring Blighted and Substandard conditions existing within the City's jurisdiction and as allowed under Chapter 18, Section 2123.01.
 Through this process, the City and property owners will be attempting to address economic and/or social liabilities which are harmful to the well-being of the entire community.